dhandhalyabhavik/AI-ML-Research-Insights/Large Vision Models/VideoXum: Cross-modal Visual and Textural Summarization of Videos/paper.md

 ### VTSUM-BLIP Framework
 ![architecture](arch.png)

-Certainly!
-I'll provide a brief description of the key components and then explain the methodology in a simple, flowing style.

 Key Components:
 1. BLIP Encoder: A pretrained vision-language model used for image feature extraction.
 2. Temporal Transformer (TT): Processes sequential data to capture temporal relationships.